zhmcclient/python-zhmcclient/docs/cli.rst

     > --_
         --host           Hostname or IP address of the HMC (Default: ZHMC_HOST environment variable).
         --userid         Username for the HMC (Default: ZHMC_USERID environment variable).
+        --password       Password for the HMC (Default: ZHMC_PASSWORD environment variable).
         --output-format  Output format (Default: table).
         --timestats      Show time statistics of HMC operations.
         --version        Show the version of this command and exit.